faruk-guler/LusuaL/Logging/general-logging.md

 These two logs should be more than enough when troubleshooting issues with your system, However, if you just want to view a specific log component, there are also separate logs for those as well.

-## Exercise

-Look at your /var/log/messages and /var/log/syslog files and see what the differences are.

-## Quiz Question

-What log file logs everything except auth messages?

-## Quiz Answer

-syslog